cestella/small_projects/nlp/textProcessing/README.md

 	mvn clean package

-This will create a tarball in the target directory called textProcessing-1.0-SNAPSHOT-archive.tar.gz
+This will create a tarball in the target directory called textProcessing-1.0-SNAPSHOT-archive.tar.gz.
+This tarball will contain all of the necessary dependencies in a single jar.
+Extract it and it will contain the jar file with the UDF and Loader as well as their dependencies.

 #Usage